hemekg/analysis/README.rst

 Analysis
 ========

-This repository contains analyses conducted on HemeMap.
+This repository contains analyses conducted on HemeKG.